equinor/appsec-threatmodeling-101-workshop/slides/content/outro.md

 Gathering data - the 4L's

-For workshop - discuss/reflect on the following topics:
+For this workshop - discuss/reflect on the following topics:

 - Liked
 - Learned